ultraq/icu-message-formatter/README.md

  - **values**: object of placeholder data to fill out the message
  - **locale**: the locale to use for formatting

+#### process(message, values = {}, locale)

+Process an ICU message syntax string using `values` for placeholder data and any currently-registered type handlers.
+The result of this method is an array of the component parts after they have been processed in turn by their own type handlers.
+This raw output is useful for other renderers, eg: React where components can be used instead of being forced to return raw strings.

+ - **message**: the ICU message string to format
+ - **values**: object of placeholder data to fill out the message
+ - **locale**: the locale to use for formatting

 ### Type handlers available in this library